adrienpetralia/TransApp/README.md

 ### Appliance Detection with other time series classifiers

+#### Inside our Appliance Detection Framework

 Use our Appliance Detection Framework combined with ConvNet, ResNet or InceptionTime to detect appliance in consumption time series :

 ```
 sh LaunchModelsClassif.sh
 ```

+#### Outside our Appliance Detection Framework

+Please refer to this Github [ApplianceDetectionBenchmark](https://github.com/adrienpetralia/ApplianceDetectionBenchmark) to see for reproduce the experiments, where an extensive evaluation of different classifiers have been tested.